 By now you probably understand how all these things are provided to all at no cost to anyone.
 Since capital goods are available at no cost to anyone, including labor, these things are made by producers and provided to all.
 When producers provide them, and consumers consume them, the NBR algorithm rewards producers for the Net Benefit their Necessities create.
 So everyone gets what they want.
 Humans get their basic needs met at incredible levels, without having to pay for them and people making and providing those things get well-rewarded.
 Meanwhile it doesn’t cost anyone anything to make them, because all the things going into making them are also provided at no cost….because those providing them get NBR when Net Benefit is produced.

 There is a BIG difference between “no cost” and “free”.
 We created a video about it on our home page titled: No Cost: It’s Not The Same As “Free”

 All Necessities, prior to you getting them, are owned by someone.
 You can’t just go to the store and take a coat, or simply walk up and occupy a home.
 You must be GIVEN the Necessity.
 So you first must contact the owner (or her representative) and receive what you’re wanting.
 You get it at no cost to you.
 But not “for free”.

 What are Luxuries

 Luxuries are what makes the Copiosis economy go.
 Luxuries are anything that is not a Necessity or Capital Good.

-It’s important that there be a huge number of desireable luxuries in the Copiosis economy.
+It’s important that there be a huge number of desirable Luxuries in the Copiosis economy.
 That way, people are inspired to create net benefit, which is the main way to get luxuries.

-It’s possible some producers will give some luxries away.
-But most, undertstanding how Copiosis works, will tag their luxuries with gateways.
+It’s possible some producers will give some Luxuries away.
+But most, understanding how Copiosis works, will tag their luxuries with gateways.